JavaScript is required

 The key difference: sonkeigo is about them, kenjougo is about you.

-How kenjougo works: special humble verbs
+How kenjougo works: Special verbs to humble oneself

 Some Japanese verbs have completely unique humble forms.
 You can't just apply a formula.
 You've got to memorize these special verbs because they're used constantly in business and formal situations.